Polish Coal Miner JSW's Employees Back Deal on Benefits Suspension

 2 min readLast updated: February 13, 2026

-WARSAW, Feb 13 (Reuters) - Employees of Polish state-controlled coal miner JSW backed an agreement between trade unions and the company to suspend some worker benefits as part of a restructuring plan, JSW said on Friday.
+WARSAW, Feb 13 (Reuters) - Employees of JSW backed an agreement between trade unions and the company to suspend some worker benefits as part of a restructuring plan, the Polish state-controlled coal miner said on Friday.

-JSW said in a statement that in a referendum, more than 97% of employees voted for the deal.
+JSW said more than 97% of employees voted for the deal in a referendum.
 It called the decision "fundamental" for its future and the protection of jobs.

-The company's management has also requested a pay cut, while the state assets ministry will seek a shareholder vote to reduce the pay of the supervisory board.
+The company's management is also seeking pay cuts for its members, while the state assets ministry will seek a shareholder vote to reduce the pay of the supervisory board.

 The European Union's largest producer of coking coal has been under pressure amid weak demand, competition from cheaper imports and high operational costs.

-The state-controlled company has already slashed investments and spent almost its entire rainy day fund, which has shrunk from nearly 5 billion zlotys at the end of 2022 to around 100 million zlotys in October.
+JSW has already slashed investments and nearly exhausted its rainy day fund, which has shrunk from nearly 5 billion zlotys at the end of 2022 to around 100 million zlotys in October.
 It booked a loss of 2.9 billion zlotys in the first three quarters of last year.

 JSW's broader cost-cutting plan aims to sell non-core assets and merge mines to improve efficiency.